County Route 541 (New Jersey): Route description

-CR 541 passes near woods and homes before splitting from Main Street by turning west onto the four-lane undivided Mount Holly Bypass, with CR 691 continuing north on Main Street toward Mount Holly.
+CR 541 passes near woods and homes before splitting from Main Street by turning west onto the four-lane undivided Mount Holly Bypass; CR 691 continues north on Main Street towards Mount Holly.
 The road turns north and becomes a divided highway as it passes through industrial areas and comes to an intersection with Route 38.
-After this, the route enters Hainesport Township and passes more industry before crossing Conrail Shared Assets Operations' Pemberton Industrial Track railroad line and CR 537.
-The road turns northwest and then northeast through wooded areas and crosses into Mount Holly Township.
-After crossing the Rancocas River, the route intersects CR 626 and heads north past residential neighborhoods.
-Upon intersecting CR 691 again, CR 541 turns northwest onto Burlington-Mount Holly Road, a four-lane divided highway that has intersections with jughandles.
-The route enters Westampton Township and crosses CR 630, where it heads into agricultural areas with some businesses, meeting CR 638.
-CR 541 comes to an interchange with the New Jersey Turnpike and intersects CR 637 a short distance later.
+After this, the route enters Hainesport Township and passes more industry before crossing the Conrail Shared Assets Operations' Pemberton Industrial Track railroad line and intersects with Marne Highway (CR 537).
+The road turns northwest and then northeast through wooded areas and crosses into Mount Holly.
+After crossing the Rancocas Creek, the route intersects with Rancocas Road (CR 626) and heads north, bordering Westampton to the west and Mount Holly to the east, passing residential neighborhoods and briefly enters Mount Holly.
+Upon intersecting with High Street (CR 691), CR 541 turns northwest onto Burlington-Mount Holly Road, a four-lane divided highway that has intersections with jughandles.
+The route fully enters Westampton and crosses the intersection with Woodlane Road (CR 630), where it heads into agricultural areas with some businesses, meeting the intersection with Burrs Road (CR 638).
+CR 541 comes to an interchange with the New Jersey Turnpike and intersects with Irick Road (CR 637) a short distance later.
 From this point, the road becomes a six-lane divided highway and crosses into Burlington Township, where it heads into businesses areas, passing the former Burlington Center Mall.
-The route comes to a cloverleaf interchange with I-295 and narrows back to four lanes, passing more businesses.
-At the CR 634 intersection, CR 541 narrows into an undivided road that passes a mix of residences and commercial establishments, becoming Mount Holly Road before intersecting CR 635.
+The route comes to a cloverleaf interchange with Interstate 295 (I-295) and narrows back to four lanes, passing more businesses.
+At the intersection with Sunset Road (CR 634), CR 541 narrows into an undivided road that passes a mix of residences and commercial establishments, becoming Mount Holly Road before intersecting with Rancocas Road (CR 635).
 At this point, the route turns north onto High Street, a three-lane road with a center left-turn lane that runs through residential areas as it comes into Burlington.
-After the CR 632 junction, CR 541 becomes a four-lane undivided road that passes businesses before coming to its northern terminus at US 130 and CR 543.
-High Street continues north from here into downtown Burlington.
+After the intersection with Morris Street (CR 632), CR 541 becomes a four-lane undivided road that passes businesses before coming to its northern terminus at the intersection with US 130/CR 543.
+High Street continues north from here into Downtown Burlington.